 Conversational Conversion Optimization is the practice of optimizing automated conversations towards one or many desired outcomes.
-These outcomes could be: a higher rate of engaged conversations, a higher rate of emails captured or other types of data collected, a higher add-to-cart or purchase rate in ecommerce scenarios or other objectives matched to a specific use case for a chatbot, voice assistant or other forms of conversational AI.
+These outcomes could be: a higher rate of engaged conversations, a higher rate of emails captured or other types of data collected, a higher add-to-cart or purchase rate in eCommerce scenarios or other objectives matched to a specific use case for a chatbot, voice assistant or other forms of conversational AI.

 Conversion Optimization has been practiced by marketers in one way or another for a long time.
 For digital marketers, it’s part of the air they breath – every decision can and must be data-driven, and they always try to establish clear controls that allow them to optimize an experience towards outcomes.
 Conversational AI is a powerful new way to engage consumers, but without better performing experiences, marketers and brands will never realize it’s full potential.
-That’s why we built conversation conversion optimization – read more to learn how it works and what it can do for you!

-How does Conversational Conversion Optimization work?
+How Does Conversational Conversion Optimization Work?

 In traditional conversion optimization, marketers use A/B testing to define and measure outcomes based on variables they include in any online or interactive experience.